Updated: An Important Message from Fr. Mike Tix

 - People arriving for Mass should wear masks.

-- Please note that attendance will be limited to approximately 75 people in keeping with current State of MN regulations.
+- Please note that attendance will be limited to 50% capacity in keeping with current State of MN regulations.

 - Ushers (wearing masks and latex gloves) will seat people much like at a wedding.

 - Seating will begin from the front and fill to the back of church.

 - People will not be able to choose their normal seats at Mass, but will need to sit wear the usher seats them to allow us to properly social distance in an orderly way.

 - Seating will fill the church first, then go to the choir loft, and finally the church basement as needed.
 The goal is to not turn anyone away, but maintain social distancing to provide a safe environment.